darkfoxdeveloper/LongV6270/README.md

 - Arenas
 - House Furnitures (Incomplete, with missing actions i think are all ok)
 - Titles (Not from Wardrobe, that are fine)
-- Lottery (Are working good but need change animations for the correct box)
-- DiceKing in market not working
 - Mesh not changing when using Skill for transform to Assasin
 - Rascagruta not have mobs and portals are wrong, not have npcs for the quests
+- Lottery are removing SmallLotteryTicket if you exced tries (Low priority)
+- DiceKing in market not working (Low priority)

 ## Getting Started